 Things to Do in Kenya

-With the exception of zoos, there are few places on earth that put visitors face-to-face with wild animals in urban settings.
-This is what makes Nairobi National Park, the first game reserve in Kenya, so unique.
-Located just a few kilometers south of the city, this national park is the only protected area in the world that sits so close to a nation’s capital.
-Visitors are likely to spot black rhinos, lions, giraffe and zebra, as well as some of the 400 birds that make Kenya a destination for birders.
+Located just south of the city, Nairobi National Park is Kenya’s first game reserve and the only protected area in the world that sits so close to a nation’s capital.
+Visitors to the vast wildlife park are likely to spot black rhinos, lions, giraffe, and zebra, as well as some 400 bird species.

 During the last years of the sixteenth century, the Portuguese constructed a massive fort to protect the port of Mombasa.
 Designed by Giovanni Battista Cairati, Fort Jesus is one of the best preserved examples of Portuguese military architecture from the era, as well as a UNESCO World Heritage site.